firavoyage/blogging/river.md

 btw, on low rank, ten min a game might be an over estimation. and a game 500 might be a bit too high. these two would even out i guess.

 ---

+do ppl in china tend to travel inside or outside china?